alexanderbird/alexanderbird.software/src/content/blog/written-narrative-driven-collaborative-discussions.md

+Most of the important decisions we make at work are made in a group.
+Usually, folks in the group are not of the same mind, so we need to discuss.
+We schedule a meeting, and we hash it out.
+Some of these discussions are extremely rewarding, satisfying, or occasionally exhilirating as we work together to do things that none of us would have thought to do on our own.
+Other times, these group decision making sessions are painful, and it takes self discipline not to stand up and leave the discussion mid-sentence.

 ### Things I love about collaborative discussions
  - when someone notices a risk or opportunity I never thought of
  - when someone corrects me (saving me from future consequences)